openssl/technical-policies/policies/coding-style.md

 Avoid multiple empty lines in a row.

-Have an empty line between variable declarations and subsequent statements.
-Do not mix variable declarations and statements.

 ## Chapter 4: Naming

 C is a Spartan language, and so should your naming be.
 Do not use long